 Positive Approach to Care: A Dementia Care Course for Home Care Specialists Throughout Marmora and Cape May, NJ

-If you or a loved one are struggling with the effects of Dementia, you can count on the team at Visiting Angels of Cape May.
+If you or a loved one are struggling with the effects of dementia, you can count on the team at Visiting Angels of Cape May.
 Our home care specialists have undergone specialized training, known as the Positive Approach® to Care (PAC).
-This program helps home care specialists develop the knowledge and skills needed to effectively care for clients who are living with the challenges of Dementia.
+This program helps caregivers develop the knowledge and skills needed to care for people with dementia effectively.
 Our PAC dementia care training is a two-day course:

 Training Day A – 2 hrs. – Normal vs Not Normal Aging